 Create modified customer journeys for each use case and vertical

 The first step is to create a basic customer journey for your users based on each use case.
-What features do they have to use when to achieve X result.
+What features do they have to use to achieve X result?

 After you have this basic idea, use your data and feedback from your customers to determine what is successful for each use case in each vertical.
 This should be done in two steps: